Purplecannon/footnote/doc/WeeklyProgress.md

 - Restructured documents and added a template for bug reports.
 - Integrated annotation component with backend.

+- Debugged for beta release to make sure everything was running properly for beta, including but not limited to the following files:

+  - frontend hooks for both annotations and projects
+  - frontend userHome and Project page
+  - frontend annotation component, project card component
+  - backend api for video, project, annotation

 ---

 ## Week 9